 Around 30 million people suffer from liver disease and more than 8000 people undergo liver transplants in a year.
 Liver disease can be hereditary or caused by various factors, such as viral infection and alcohol use.
 In some cases, obesity is connected to liver damage.
 Over the years, the liver damage results in cirrhosis (scarring) leading to liver failure.
 Walk into Aster CMI hospital, the best liver hospital in Bangalore for all the information related to liver disorders.

 Liver failure happens when the liver fails to perform normal activities.
 It occurs when a huge portion of the liver is damaged because of liver disorders.
 The liver is responsible for producing enzymes and filtering blood.
-The general symptoms of liver failure include a decrease in appetite, blood in stool, jaundice, swelling of the feet, nausea, etc..
+The general symptoms of liver failure include a decrease in appetite, blood in the stool, jaundice, swelling of the feet, nausea, etc..

 There are various factors that can cause liver failure.
 Certain diseases and conditions, like Hepatitis B and C, non-alcoholic fatty liver diseases, and hemochromatosis results in liver diseases.
 In some cases, cirrhosis results in chronic liver failure.